wwyxu/checkbox-workflow-react-challenge/README.md

 ### Object Creation

-Current implementation just simply creates a new object with essential an if else using clean e6 syntax
+Previous implementation just simply creates a new object with essential an if else using clean e6 syntax
 Pros: Quick and easy to implement
 Cons: Difficult to maintain if we were to have many different new objects

 Factory Pattern:
-Pros: Easy to implement to nodes
+Pros: Easy to implement to new nodes
-Cons: Longer to implement, simply unnecessary if their aren't alot of different object types
+Cons: Longer to implement foundations, simply unnecessary if their aren't alot of different object types

 #### Modal Alternative Approaches